GaryDolan/ci-p1-adopt-a-dog-ireland/README.md

 In the future I would like to add the following features to the website,
 * Update the purpose of the website to include the possibility for people to surrender their dog for adoption, adding all the relevant pages forms etc.
 * Add the ability for users to help Adopt-a-Dog Ireland by volunteering, donating, holding events etc.
 * Add a detailed help and advice section that the user could visit at all stages of the adoption process.
-This section would have subsection that would provide the user with relevant information and advice based on their stage in the adoption process (before, during, after)
+This section would have subsections that would provide the user with relevant information and advice based on their stage in the adoption process (before, during, after).
 * Add a success stories / Gallery section to the website that showcases stories and images of adopted dogs and their happy owners.
-This purpose of this section would be to encourage potential dog adopters to undertake the adoption process by showing them how well it has worked for others.
+The purpose of this section would be to encourage potential dog adopters to undertake the adoption process by showing them how well it has worked for others.
-* Add a Partners page demoing brands we trust, special offers etc..
+* Add a Partners page promoting brands we trust, special offers etc..
 I had planned to add this section during my initial design and wireframe stage but decided to remove it.
-I did do due to concerns over copyright infringement.
+I did this due to concerns over copyright infringement.
 The images I would need to use for this page would be copywritten.
 I spoke to my cohort facilitator who seemed to think it would be fine but my mentor advised against using copywritten material so I scrapped the page.

 ## Accessibility
 I was conscious of accessibility throughout the entire website development process and took the following steps to ensure that the website would be as accessible as possible